shoui520/shoui520.github.io/docs/2ch.md

 ### トリップ/酉/鳥
 This is similar to [コテハン](#_8), but a トリップ is made by a special string of characters that only you should know, that becomes another string of characters, this is your トリップ.
 People may want to post with a トリップ when they want to be specially identified.
 ### !extend::vvvvv::
 This is a command you can use in the OP of a 2ch thread to enable forced [コテハン](#_8) mode.
 This is a troll prevention measure because it means each member can be identified with a "[ﾜｯﾁｮｲ](#_10)" followed by a special code.
 Well-moderated boards often have this as a requirement for all threads.
 You also often see this in multiple part threads with templates for the OP.
-ID's on 2ch reset when the date changes or when you post from a different IP address, so ID's aren't enough.
+ID's on 2ch reset when the date changes or when you post from a different IP address, so IDs aren't enough.
 People will post multiple lines of the string `!extend::vvvvv::` to remind others to not forget to post it when they make the new OP when the thread dat落ち's.
-A more severe version of this, with more v's displays each poster's IP address, however this is more rare.
+A more severe version of this with more v's displays each poster's IP address, however this is more rare.
 ### ﾜｯﾁｮｲ
 What gets displayed next to your name along with a special code when you post in threads that have `!extend::vvvvv::` in the OP.
 ### ROMる